 What is the Hyde Amendment?

 Following the Supreme Court’s decision in Roe v.
 Wade, abortion clinics were able to charge Medicaid for abortions.
-Three years later in 1976, Congressman Henry Hyde, a Democrat from Illinois, responded by introducing a budget rider on the Department of Health and Human Services (HHS) appropriations bill to prevent Medicaid from covering the cost of abortion.
+Three years later in 1976, Congressman Henry Hyde, a Republican from Illinois, responded by introducing a budget rider on the Department of Health and Human Services (HHS) appropriations bill to prevent Medicaid from covering the cost of abortion.
 This rider alleviated taxpayers from being financially responsible for something millions found to be a grave moral wrong.

 The congressman’s rider was added as an amendment then and later expanded to the Indian Health Service, Medicare, and the Children’s Health Insurance Program (CHIP).
 This annual appropriations policy became known as the “Hyde Amendment.”